Eleni Antoniadou: Criticism

 After a commendation by the Minister of Education Niki Kerameus in 2019, scientists raised concerns that Greek media may not have verified her academic credentials and that she may have misrepresented her achievements.
 Greek Wikipedia later modified its article on Antoniadou after the misrepresentations were revealed, and Greek think tank Dianeosis (διαΝΕΟσις) removed her from their advisory committee.

-According to the website 'Ellinika Hoaxes', the claim that she is "the scientist who made the world's first artificial trachea from stem cells that were successfully transplanted into a patient" is untrue, as the recipient passed away just 18 months after the operation, while the surgeon who performed it, Paolo Macchiarini, was heavily criticized for wrong medical practices and fired from the Karolinska Institute where he worked.
+According to the website 'Ellinika Hoaxes', the claim that she is "the scientist who made the world's first artificial trachea from stem cells that were successfully transplanted into a patient" is untrue, as the recipient died just 18 months after the operation, while the surgeon who performed it, Paolo Macchiarini, was heavily criticized for wrong medical practices and fired from the Karolinska Institute where he worked.
 Antoniadou's name was absent from the scientific publication concerning both the construction of the trachea and the operation.
 A few months after the death of the patient, Antoniadou appeared in interviews and incorrectly stated that the patient survived.
 The publication in the Journal of Biomedical Materials Research is now retracted.

 Despite the relevant reports and her resume, Antoniadou did not work directly for NASA nor did she participate in astronaut training, as reported in an interview, but instead participated in a short-lived space clothing experiment.
 The claim that she received the NASA-ESA Outstanding Researcher Award in 2012 is not confirmed.
 According to NASA Johns Hopkins University space scientist Stamatis Krimizis, NASA and ESA have only separate awards.
 It also does not have a name on NASA's list of recipient awards until 2012.

 A BBC publication heavily criticised Greek media and their role, which, while conducting several interviews with Antoniadou, did not verify or factcheck whether what was attributed to her was correct.
 The BBC itself had earlier included her in the 100 Women of 2014.
 The European People's Party included her in a Twitter post as one of the 11 most important Greeks of the twentieth century.

-Doctoral Thesis

-In 2022, three years after the events that resulted in public critisism, Antoniadou, under her new identity name Eleni Antoniadou Dimokidis, submitted her Ph.D thesis at the University College London entitled "Characterization of Human Amniotic Fluid Stem Cells for Biobanking and Stem Cell Therapy".
-The access to the thesis however is, as of January 2023, restricted and the abstract redacted.